dymodi/dymodi.github.io/Blog/MLfolds/course-note/Machine-Learning.md

 #### Features and Polynomial Regression

-The example of house selling, area (frontage*depth) is a more important feature compared to frontage and depth.
+In house selling, area (frontage*depth) is a more important feature than frontage and depth.

 More features from a single feature: $$x, x^2, x^3, etc.$$